-It’s interesting: although, as I have said, this was a dark time, when I think of my childhood, my mind instantly takes me to positive places in my memory.
-I am absolutely fascinated by this.
-I remember this one particular day when we were at school; this one is a magical memory.
+It’s interesting: although, as I have said, this was a dark time, when I think of my childhood, my mind instantly takes me to positive places.
+I remember one particular, magical day when we were at school.
 Each child from my school received a Shoebox Parcel from Canada.
 Amongst other small items, in my box was a small Crest toothpaste.
 We were sitting in a freezing, dark classroom, on cold wooden benches, when these parcels were given to us.
 Our young faces lit up with such excitement and wonder, as joyful giggles could be heard echoing down the school’s long, concrete corridor.
-I looked after my precious little tube of toothpaste so well, like it was made out of gold.
+I looked after my precious little tube of toothpaste so well, as though it was made of gold.
 My family and I shared it between us for months.
-I only allowed everyone to just barely touch it with their toothbrushes.
+I only allowed others to barely touch it with their toothbrushes.
 Once it was all gone, we were back to salt.

 People’s resourcefulness was amazing.
-We couldn’t buy coffee; people used to dark roast wheat, grind it and drink this instead of coffee.
+We couldn’t buy coffee; people used to dark-roast wheat, grind it and prepare this as though it was coffee.
 Smokers used to dry fruit tree leaves, roll them up and smoke them.
 Sadly, they’d also pick up old cigarette butts off the ground and reuse them.

 In the autumn, we used to store all of our apples in wooden crates, in our old farmhouse cellar.
 The root vegetables were kept in the ground, in the “root cellar”; they would pretty much last us for the duration of winter.
 We still continued keeping pigs, chickens and a few sheep on the farm; this kept us fed and well nourished.
 Having these animals on the farm was a wonderful excuse for my brother and I to go and spend more of our time with our granny.
 We absolutely loved helping her out.
 After our chores, Baba always used to reward us with warm bread and her delicious pekmez, a damson jam.
 When it was time for us to leave, to go home, she always used to get sad.
 She’d fill our backpacks with eggs, cheese and apples.
 I often have dreams of her standing at the top of the hill, waving at us and waiting for us to arrive.

 When you are going through unthinkable times, your community is your lifeline.
 Your community is your loving, protecting, nurturing family.
 Without being part of an organic community, we would not have survived.

 Despite this strong community, the situation outside and around our little valley was getting more and more unstable and changing very rapidly.
 More and more illegal paramilitary groups were forming on all sides.
 These men used to drive through our village really fast, in their stolen cars, holding up nationalist flags through their car windows.
 Quite often they used to shoot into the air too, which was very frightening.

 We didn’t know these people.
 They were not from our area; their presence was unsettling.
 They were spreading fear and uncertainty amongst us all.

 My parents warned us about them.
 They told us that they were war profiteers.
 They told us not to speak to them, but if they ever asked us anything, we were to always pretend and say that we didn’t know much about anything, in-a-sense, to act stupid and uneducated.
 Mum and dad told us to always greet them cheerfully, never to antagonise them.
 We listened to our parents very carefully.
 I don’t think that my brother and I ever told our parents how scared we were though.
 We wanted them to be proud of us.

-Amongst all of this crazy, the most amazing thing happened.
+But then, amongst all of this crazy, the most amazing thing happened.

 For the next few months, we had many kind visitors.
 I think the presence of a baby must have been a blessed distraction for many.
 My mother and our sister were given so many lovely presents.
 They were all homemade and handmade presents brought to her from so many different people: Serb, Croat, Muslim.
 They made blankets and knitted clothes and woolly accessories for my sister.
-They kept bringing my mum cooked meals, so that she can rest as much as possible.
-My mum was breastfeeding my sister, these kind people wanted to make sure that both my mum & her baby were well nourished.
+They kept bringing my mum cooked meals, so that she could rest as much as possible.
+My mum was breastfeeding my sister and these kind people wanted to make sure that both she and her baby were well nourished.
 This was such a humbling experience for us.
 So much kindness and effort went into helping us.
 These lovely people didn’t have much, even at the best of times, let alone during a war, but they shared with us what they could, and this despite the differences the politicians wanted us to feel between us.

-One night particularly sticks to my mind.
+One night particularly sticks in my mind.
 We had no power; all we had was a small white candle for the whole house.
-We got woken up by the sound of gunshots coming from the hills nearby.
-At one point it sounded like a hand grenade had gone off too.
-We all knew that we had to stay quiet.
-We rushed to check on our baby sister, and as we got close to her cot, with the help of a faint candlelight, we saw her smiling at us.
-But she remained perfectly quiet.
-It was incredible.
-As though she knew that she had to be.
+We were woken up by the sound of gunshots coming from the hills nearby.
+At one point it sounded like a hand grenade had gone off, too.
+We all knew that we had to stay quiet, to avoid detection.
+If the fighters, whoever they were, knew there were people in the house then … I dread to think what might have happened.
+I might not be writing this now.

 This new life, in everything around me, indeed gave me hope and reassurance that nothing lasts forever.
 This era of fear and war will, indeed, one day end.
 Just like our long winters do too.